- Last Updated Date:

 Exercise caution in the northern districts of Has, Kukës and Tropojë.
 Criminal gangs operate along roads in remote areas, especially in the north and areas bordering Montenegro, Kosovo and Macedonia.
 Use caution in areas bordering Macedonia, as security is very poor.

-Economic hardship and easy availability of firearms increase the risk of violent incidents, carjackings and acts of looting.
-However, these do not typically affect tourists.
+Economic hardship and easy availability of firearms increase the risk of violent incidents, carjacking and acts of looting.
+However, these actions do not typically involve tourists.

 Demonstrations occur in many Albanian centres and have the potential to suddenly turn violent.
+They can lead to significant disruptions to traffic and public transportation.
 Avoid all demonstrations and large gatherings, follow the advice of local authorities and monitor local media.

 Travel by road can be hazardous and difficult.
-Road signage and safety are poor.
+Road signage and road safety are poor.
 The presence of erratic and aggressive drivers also poses risks.
 Major roads are passable, but secondary roads are often poorly maintained.
 Use a four-wheel-drive vehicle, even in urban centres.
-In winter, you may encounter dangerous snow and ice conditions on the mountainous roads which are badly maintained in northern and southeastern Albania.
+In winter, you may encounter dangerous snow and ice conditions on poorly maintained mountainous roads in northern and southeastern Albania.

-If possible, use local drivers, taxis or public transport.
+If possible, hire local drivers or taxis or use public transportation.
 Approved, privately owned vehicles, with drivers, can be hired for travel throughout the country.
 Pre-negotiate fares and schedules.

-Use only yellow taxis normally parked at street corners in specific areas.
-Taxi service can be paid only in cash.
+Use only yellow taxis, which are normally parked at street corners in specific areas.
+Taxis only accept cash payment.

-Car rental companies are available in main cities and offer a variety of services and vehicles.
+Car rental companies are available in the main cities and offer a variety of services and vehicles.

 Travel outside the capital should be carefully planned and undertaken with the assistance of a reputable guide/interpreter or driver.

-Buses and minibuses operate between most major cities, but are unreliable and uncomfortable.
+Buses, minibuses and trains operate between most major cities, but are unreliable and uncomfortable.

 Consult our Transportation Safety page in order to verify if national airlines meet safety standards.